Art-Sells/Vavity/README.md

 ## VAVITY

-**An autonomous financial system that protects our investments from bear market losses.**

-- This is accomplished by anchoring asset prices before they fall.
+**An internal pricing mechanism that anchors asset prices before they fall.**

 Bear markets are a human psychology issue, so Vavity solves loss aversion psychologically through technical autonomy.
 By eliminating bear markets within its financial system, Vavity introduces a new kind of marketplace and market dynamics: